samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 > **Note:** [You will need to install the Git CLI (Command Line Interface) to execute `git` commands](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-This command initialises Git in the project directory by creating a `.git` folder (on most operational systems, this directory is invisible by default).
-After initiliasing Git, you will have to set up your GitHub repository as a remote:
+This command initializes Git in the project directory by creating a `.git` folder (on most operational systems, this directory is invisible by default).
+After initializing Git, you will have to set up your GitHub repository as a remote:

 ```bash
 git remote add origin REPO_URL